High Court of Australia: Abolition of Privy Council appeals

 Section 74 allowed parliament to prevent appeals to the Privy Council.
 It did so in 1968 with the Privy Council (Limitation of Appeals) Act 1968, which closed off all appeals to the Privy Council in matters involving federal legislation.
-In 1975, the Privy Council (Appeals from the High Court) Act 1975 was passed, which closed all routes of appeal from the High Court; excepting for those in which a certificate of appeal would be granted by the High Court.
+In 1975, the Privy Council (Appeals from the High Court) Act 1975 closed all routes of appeal from the High Court with the exception of those cases in which High Court issued a certificate of appeal.

-In 1986, with the passing of the Australia Act by both the UK Parliament and the Parliament of Australia (with the request and consent of the Australian States), appeals to the Privy Council from state Supreme Courts were closed off, leaving the High Court as the only avenue of appeal.
-In 2002, Chief Justice Murray Gleeson said that the "combined effect" of the legislation and the announcement in Kirmani "has been that s 74 has become a dead letter, and what remains of s 74 after the legislation limiting appeals to the Privy Council will have no further effect".
+In 1986, with the passing of the Australia Acts by both the British and Commonwealth parliaments, appeals to the Privy Council from state supreme courts were closed off, leaving the High Court as the only avenue of appeal.
+In 2002, Chief Justice Murray Gleeson said that the "combined effect" of the legislation and the announcement in Kirmani "has been that section 74 has become a dead letter, and what remains of section 74 after the legislation limiting appeals to the Privy Council will have no further effect".